csbg/SplineOmics/README.md

 [![Docker](https://img.shields.io/badge/docker-pull-blue)](https://hub.docker.com/r/thomasrauter/splineomics)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1234567.svg)](https://doi.org/10.5281/zenodo.1234567)

-The R package `SplineOmics` gets the significant features (hits) of time-series omics data by using splines and `limma` for hypothesis testing and clusters the hits based on the spline shape, showing all results in HTML reports.
+The R package `SplineOmics` finds the significant features (hits) of time-series omics data by using splines and `limma` for hypothesis testing and clusters the hits based on the spline shape while plotting showing all results in summary HTML reports.

 ## Table of Contents